arifkyi/Generate-GSM-wave-RF-Transmit/README.md

 # Generate-GSM-wave-RF-Transmit
-This repository is only hints for the installation first you just need to use in the Ubuntu,and android
+This repository is only hints for the installation first you just need to use in the Linuz,and android

+For Linux type Ubuntu feel free to use this command below
 <b> Ubuntu  :</b>
 we use version 18

+<b> other distro? <\b> : feel free to google it <br>

 <b>run this command below to make update and installation</b>